amjad83m/my.simple.quiz.game/README.md

  1. The result of each question is displayed.
  2. The answers are displayed in different order each time the game is played.
  3. The number of questions can be selected.
- 4. Helpful tooltip text for the score calculation (when hovering over the main 20 seconds rule)
+ 4. Helpful tooltip text for the score calculation (when hovering over the main "20 seconds" rule)
 * 4/11/2016 The initial version.

 ## Planned Updates